(available for download below)

 “For any who would like to qualify to minister outside his family, he must meet in a community and obtain a sustaining vote of a minimum of seven women.
 When that is done, all seven who vote to sustain should sign a certificate.
 The JS papers show copies of the certificates given in the early church.
 These were handwritten certificates to function as authorization.
 Among your own fellowships, do as they did in the early church.

 If the man is married, his wife must be among the seven women.
 If his wife will not sustain him, he is unworthy to provide priesthood service for the fellowship.
 There is nothing implied in the word [unworthy] regarding a man’s standing before God.
 Within the community of fellowship, until his wife is prepared to support him in acting outside the family, his effort should be within his family.
 Husbands and wives are one flesh.
 The struggle to live that kind of oneness is godly, noble and elevating.
-The word “unworthy”
+The word “unworthy” is not a statement of condemnation, but only of qualification.
+It was the word the Lord used and therefore I do not feel at liberty to change it.”

 “As to single men, there is no impediment to following the pattern and being ordained in the absence of having a wife.
 But he should marry a woman willing to sustain him if he intends to use priesthood in a community of believers.”